-i is inches per hour and t is the rainfall duration in minutes.
-The parameters b, d and e are found at the top of each of the tables in Section 5.0.

-• The tabular values in Section 5.0 Rainfall Tables were determined from the new IDF curves.
+- i = rainfall intensity (inches per hour) - t = rainfall duration (minutes) - b, d and e = parameters found at the top of each of the tables in Section 5.0. - The tabular values in Section 5.0 Rainfall Tables were determined from the new IDF curves.